Download This Bill in Microsoft Word format

-B. (A) Beginning January 1, 2019, the provisions of SECTION 5.A. of this act will be phased in over a three-year period as certificate of numbers expire.
-Any certificate of number awarded prior to January 1, 2019, will remain in effect for the full three-year term unless terminated or discontinued by the Department of Natural Resources.
-Certificate of numbers awarded after January 1, 2019, will become effective on an annual basis.
-Full implementation of SECTION 5.A. of this act begins on December 31, 2021.
+B. (A) Beginning January 1, 2020, the provisions of SECTION 5.A. of this act will be phased in over a three-year period as certificates of number expire.
+Any certificate of number awarded prior to January 1, 2020, will remain in effect for the full three-year term unless terminated or discontinued by the Department of Natural Resources.
+Certificates of number awarded after January 1, 2020, will become effective on an annual basis.
+Full implementation of SECTION 5.A. of this act begins on December 31, 2022.

 (B) It is the intent of the General Assembly that the provisions of this act result in only one tax payment due per boat, boat motor, or watercraft in any twelve-month period.
 All interpretation and implementation of this act should be consistent with this intent.

 Change in status forms required for trade-ins